What's Hearing Loss?

 When the sound waves hit the eardrum in the middle ear, the eardrum starts to vibrate.
 When the eardrum vibrates, it moves three tiny bones in your ear.
 These bones are called the hammer (or malleus), anvil (or incus), and stirrup (or stapes).
 They help sound move along on its journey into the inner ear.

-The vibrations then travel to the cochlea, which is filled with liquid and lined with cells that have thousands of tiny hairs on their surfaces.
+The vibrations then travel to the cochlea, part of the inner ear.
+The cochlea looks like a tiny snail shell.
+It is filled with liquid and lined with tiny hairs.
+The sound vibrations make the tiny hairs move.
 There are two types of hair cells: the outer and inner cells.
-The sound vibrations make the tiny hairs move.
-The outer hair cells take the sound information, amplify it (make it louder), and tune it.
-The inner hair cells send the sound information to your hearing nerve, which then sends it to your brain, allowing you to hear.
+The outer hair cells take the sound information, make it louder and tune it.
+The inner hair cells change the sound waves into electrical signals.
+The hearing nerve then sends the signals to the brain, letting you hear.

-- Sensorineural (say: sen-suh-ree-nur-ul) hearing loss.
+- Sensorineural (say: sen-suh-ree-NUR-ul) hearing loss.
 This happens when there is a problem in the inner ear or with the connection from the inner ear to the brain.
-This can happen when the tiny hair cells in the cochlea are damaged or destroyed.
-Depending on the loss, a kid might: hear most sounds (although they would be muffled); hear in quiet but not in noise; hear only some sounds; or hear no sounds at all.
-Sensorineural hearing impairment is almost always permanent and a kid's ability to talk normally may be affected.
+This can happen when the tiny hair cells in the cochlea or the hearing nerve are damaged.

 - Central hearing loss.
-This happens when the cochlea is working properly, but parts of the brain are not.
-This rare type of hearing loss is difficult to treat.
+This happens when the inner ear is working properly, but parts of the brain are not.

 What Causes Hearing Loss?